Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Entanglement growth, dark periods and bath disentangling

-We now argue that the key to the extensive volume-law like entanglement growth in our problem of local monitoring consist in these dark periods during which the evolution is driven by a non-Hermitian Hamiltonian, starting however from a different initial state after each random quantum jump.
-To investigate this, in Fig.~\ref{fig:ent_to_ener} (a) we analyze trajectories with fixed waiting times $\Delta T$ \footnote{We generate trajectories with fixed jumping times, irrespectively of each jumping probability.
-In principle this same collection of trajectories could have been obtained through post-selection, but it would have been numerically impractical.
-We stress that the two procedures converge to the same result.}, and we evaluate the entanglement dynamics along them.
-As we show in the inset, the rate of entanglement growth, $v(\Delta T)$, displays a clear non-monotonic dependence on the fixed waiting time $\Delta T$.
 Importantly, we see that $v(\Delta T)$ reaches its optimal value when $\Delta T$ matches the average waiting time $\overline{\tau}$ observed during the dark intervals (cf. Fig.~\ref{fig:oms_ent} (d)).
 This analysis shows that the essential factor for achieving significant entanglement growth is the presence of these dark periods.
 To gain further insight into why long dark periods enable entanglement growth we now look in more details at the statistics of the entanglement entropy changes along a quantum trajectory.
 This metric was recently introduced to understand the mutual role of non-Hermitian evolution and quantum jumps for entanglement phase transitions~\cite{legal2024entanglementdynamicsmonitoredsystems}.
-As we show in ~\cite{Note1}, when applied to our model this analysis reveals that the net effect of quantum jump events is to decrease the entanglement entropy, while the non-Hermitian evolution is responsible for its growth.
-Interestingly the entanglement loss due to a jump depends non-monotonously on the length of the waiting time preceding the event~\cite{Note1}, suggesting that bunched jumps have less effect than the one happening after a dark period of order $\overline{\tau}$.
+As we show in Appendix D, when applied to our model this analysis reveals that the net effect of quantum jump events is to decrease the entanglement entropy, while the non-Hermitian evolution is responsible for its growth.
+Interestingly the entanglement loss due to a jump depends non-monotonously on the length of the waiting time preceding the event, suggesting that bunched jumps have less effect than the one happening after a dark period of order $\overline{\tau}$.